hello!

 I am an assemblage of:

-learnings / teachings / communities
+learnings / teachings / observations

 families / friends / societies / cultures